aws-samples/aws-cdk-web-administered-apps/README.md

 ## Running this project

 Clone the project to your local machine and navigate to the project root.
-Follow the steps in the [Generic CDK instructions]() to create the Python virtual environment (venv) and install the dependencies.
+Follow the steps in the [Generic CDK instructions](#generic-cdk-instructions) to create the Python virtual environment (`venv`) and install the dependencies.

 ### Create and configure the parameters.properties file

 Copy the `parameters-template.properties` file (in the root folder of the project) to a file called `parameters.properties` and save it in the root folder.
 Open it with a text editor and

-* replace `yourhostname.com` with the name of the hosted zone you created in the previous step.
+* replace `example.com` with the name of the hosted zone you created in the previous step.
 * replace `192.0.2.0` with your admin IP address (usually [the public IP of the computer you are using now](https://www.google.com/search?q=whats+my+ip)).

 If you want to restrict public access to your site, change `192.0.2.0/24` to the IP range you want to allow (don't forget to also include your admin IP in CIDR notation (ie include the netmask, as in the example)).
 You can add multiple allowed CIDR blocks by providing a comma-separated list of `allowedIps`.

 If you don't want to restrict public access, set `allowedIps=*` instead.

-#### Committing the parameters file

-If you have forked this project into your own private repository, you can commit the `parameters.properties` file to your repo.
+>If you have forked this project into your own private repository, you can commit the `parameters.properties` file to your repo.
 To do that, comment out the line in the `.gitignore` file.

 ### Install the custom resource helper